TLDWTutorials/BreakoutClone/README.md

-# Arkanoid Clone
+# Breakout Clone
 This is a proof of concept for a Breakout/Arkanoid like clone in MS Access using VBA.
 As of November 2024, this is a draft and while it works, there are some bugs that need to be addressed.

 # Description
-This project is a clone of the classic game Arkanoid built using Microsoft Access forms and VBA.
+This project is a clone of the classic game Breakout built using Microsoft Access forms and VBA.
 It features a paddle, a bouncing ball, and destructible blocks.
 The player controls the paddle with the keyboard to bounce the ball and destroy all blocks to win the game.

 # Features
 - Paddle Movement: Controlled using the left and right arrow keys.